 You are here

-Alexander Crawford (1837-1916), Parish Schoolhouse, Keose.
-Alexander became the first headmaster of Knockiandue School when it opened on 30 October 1878, after the Parish School closed, and remained there until 1892.
-He received an annual salary of 50 plus use of schoolhouse.
+Alexander (1837-1916) was the son of Archibald Crawford and Catherine Macnair, and resided at the Parish Schoolhouse, Keose.
+Alexander became the first headmaster of Knockiandue School when it opened on 30 October 1878, after the Parish School closed; he remained there until 1892.
+He received an annual salary of £50 plus use of the schoolhouse.
 His opening remarks in the oldest log book of Knockiandue School states:

 On the evening of Friday 2nd December 1892, fire broke out in the classroom and the Daily Register and Summary Register were burned, together with the log book and letter portfolio.

 He retured to 16 South Beach Street, Stornoway in May 1889 after more than 25 years as a teacher in Keose.
 He was an elder and catechist in Stornoway from that time until his death.